by Blaž Rošer

 - University of Twente (UT), in the Netherlands

-5. The adrenaline rush as a graduate of Electrical Engineering
+5. The adrenaline rush of being an Electrical Engineering graduate

-Maybe adrenaline isn't the first thing that pops into your mind when you think about Electrical Engineering, but trust me: there will be a lot of adrenaline rush moments if you get in this field.
+Maybe adrenaline isn't the first thing that pops into your mind when you think about Electrical Engineering, but trust me: there will be a lot of adrenaline rush moments if you start working with electrical systems.